openradarinitiative/open_radar_datasets/README.md

 # Open Radar Datasets
 Welcome to the github page for the "Open Radar Datasets", a part of the "Open Radar Initative.
 There are currently two datasets available;
-- Ground Surveillance Dataset
+- Outdoor Moving Object Dataset
 - Assisted living dataset

-## Ground Surveillance Dataset
+## Outdoor Moving Object Dataset
 A dataset in a "ground surveillance" setting.
 The dataset has been collected with a stationary radar and targets moving in front of the radar.
 The dataset has been collected using both collaborative and non-collaborative targets.